Charter Party Clauses

 “The Charterers shall have the right to sub-let all or part of the Vessel whilst remaining responsible to the Owners for the performance of this Charter Party.”

-In essence, this clause means the Original Time Charterer maintains liability to the Shipowner, even after transferring rights to direct and order the vessel to another Time Charterer.
-Unless explicitly permitted in the Charter Party, the Time Charterer cannot delegate their contractual obligations towards the Shipowner to a subsequent Time Charterer.
+In practical terms, this type of clause means that the Original Time Charterer maintains liability to the Shipowner, even if the Original Time Charterer transfers the right to direct and commercially employ the ship to another Time Charterer.
+Unless the Charter Party expressly permits otherwise, the Time Charterer cannot transfer or delegate its contractual obligations toward the Shipowner to a later Time Charterer.
+The sub-charter may give the sub-Charterer commercial control under a separate contract, but it does not normally release the Original Time Charterer from responsibility under the head Time Charter Party.

 Signing of the Charter Party

-It is essential to verify that the final Charter Party matches the Fixture and the “RECAP” created at the time of the Fixture.
-Signing and delivering an incorrect Charter Party without objection, or failing to protest promptly when an incorrect Charter Party is signed by a Shipbroker, can make the incorrect Charter Party binding for the parties involved.
-Under English law, correcting such errors later is limited unless a protest is lodged within a reasonable time and both parties agree to the correction.
+Before signature, it is essential to check that the final Charter Party accurately reflects the Fixture and the “RECAP” prepared at the time the Fixture was concluded.
+The recap normally records the agreed Main Terms and key conditions, while the Charter Party should translate those terms into the formal contractual document.
+If a party signs and delivers an incorrect Charter Party without objection, or fails to protest promptly when an incorrect Charter Party has been signed by a Shipbroker, the parties may later find themselves bound by wording that does not properly reflect the original bargain.
+Under English law, correcting such errors after signature may be difficult unless the error is protested within a reasonable time and the parties agree that the document should be corrected.

-Under English Law, there is no specific requirement regarding the manner of forming a Charter Party.
-Provided the parties have reached a complete agreement, signing by or on behalf of the parties is not mandatory.
-Parties may instead rely on a “RECAP” following email exchanges, possibly referencing additional conditions such as “otherwise as per GENCON form” or “otherwise as per C/P dated for M/V HANDY HANDAN.”
-However, this practice can easily lead to misunderstandings and disputes.
-Therefore, frequent business partners should avoid relying solely on email exchanges and a “RECAP,” instead creating a standardized pro forma Charter Party and Fixture note form for each Fixture.
+Under English Law, there is no rigid formal requirement for the creation of a Charter Party.
+If the parties have reached a complete agreement on the necessary terms, signature by the parties or by their agents is not always essential for a binding contract to exist.
+The parties may rely on a “RECAP” following email exchanges, sometimes incorporating further wording such as “otherwise as per GENCON form” or “otherwise as per C/P dated for M/V HANDY HANDAN.”
+However, this practice can create uncertainty if the incorporated terms are unclear, inconsistent, outdated, or not fully known to both parties.
+For this reason, parties who trade frequently with each other should avoid relying solely on informal email exchanges and recaps.
+A better practice is to maintain a standard pro forma Charter Party and Fixture note form that can be adapted consistently for each Fixture.

 Ship